Option 1: End-screen

 Director of Content at Fresh Tri

-After training in Fogg Behavior Design in Nov 2018, Anyssa, a pharmacist, had successfully integrated Behavior Design into her professional work.
-By March, she had these results:
+After training in Fogg Behavior Design Anyssa, a pharmacist, successfully integrated Behavior Design into her professional work.
+A few months later, she had these results:

-"I can run a successful test in a few hours—this is amazing and life changing.
+"I can now run a successful product test in a few hours.
+This is amazing and life changing.
 In the past, our CEO wanted to run preliminary tests on huge groups that would take so much time, yet provided mixed or similar results.
-Now, I can run a Snaptest in 3 hours and get real behavior insights.
-Using this method, we moved our product forward to help patients digitally refill their medications in a timely manner and, in turn, positively impacting medication adherence."
+Now, I can run a Fogg Snaptest in about 3 hours and get real behavior insights.
+Using this method, we moved our product forward to help patients refill their medications quickly and easily.
+This then led to better medication adherence."

-"Learning Behavior Design was the biggest win in achieving growth and advancement in my career," Anyssa shares.
-She discovered ways to have more impact, better opportunities, more pay, and less frustration.
+Anyssa points out that "learning Behavior Design was the biggest win in achieving growth and advancement in my career."

 Tom Blue